 In 2022, progress across our human rights management approach included:

 Our policies play an important role in our ongoing work to embed respect for human rights throughout our operations and broader value chain.
 They set and communicate clear expectations for our employees, suppliers and business partners and establish a framework that helps us monitor compliance with our standards.
 We regularly review our policies for alignment with stakeholder feedback, emerging regulatory developments and internationally recognized best practices.

 We recently revised our Global Human Rights Policy to clarify our expectations and strengthen our standards in several key areas, including forced labor, land rights, and the human right to water.
 We also published a new Human Rights Defenders Statement that outlines our commitment to respecting the rights of human rights defenders throughout our value chain.
 These documents were reviewed and approved by our Chairman & CEO in early 2022.

 In 2022, we published our Salient Human Rights Issues Update.
-This update comes after a formal review of our salient human rights issues to help ensure that we are continuing to prioritize the rights at risk of the most severe impacts through our business activities and relationships.
-This review is being facilitated by an external organization and will include a detailed analysis of our business operations and supply chain, past assessment and due diligence findings, as well as feedback from rights holders and external stakeholders, (e.g., NGOs, trade unions, investors, etc.) on the saliency of identified issues.
+This update comes after a formal review of our previous salient human rights issues to help ensure that we are continuing to prioritize the rights at risk of the most severe impacts through our business activities and relationships.
+The review was facilitated by an external organization and included a detailed analysis of our business operations and supply chain, past assessment and due diligence findings, as well as feedback from rights holders and external stakeholders, (e.g., NGOs, trade unions, investors, etc.) on the saliency of identified issues.
 This saliency assessment led to the addition of climate change as a salient human rights issue for PepsiCo and the reframing of others such as fair pay and working conditions, and forced human labor.